kubernetes/enhancements/keps/sig-apps/20190305-add-progress-deadline-seconds-to-job.md

 ### User Stories

-* [#67828][] `Jobs with a container config error will never complete.` A job with a config error (pod: Warning Failed 22m (x8 over 24m) kubelet, minikube Error: container has runAsNonRoot and image will run as root), will never complete, the job will not have any success or fail status, and will have an 'activate' forever.
-While this should count as a failure, and take into account restartPolicy and backoffLimit.
+* [#67828][] `Jobs with a container config error will never complete.` A job with a config error will never complete.
+It will not have any success or failure status, but remains pending.
+This should count as a failure, and take into account restartPolicy and backoffLimit as well.

+By having `ProgressDeadlineSeconds`, this can be avoided if user configures `ProgressDeadlineSeconds` in the job's yaml.
+The job will only remain in `Pending` state with `CreateContainerConfigError` as the reason for maximum `ProgressDeadlineSeconds` seconds.
-* [#62816][] `Request for job failure on pod failure rather than job remaining active.` I run a job with a volume that references a non-existent config map and get an error message like "MountVolume.SetUp failed for volume "some-volume" : configmaps "some-missing-config-map" not found".
-I expect the status returned by an API call to have "failed": 1.
+* [#62816][] `Request for job failure on pod failure rather than job remaining active.` A job with a volume that references a non-existent config map will get an error message "configmap foo not found" and it will stuck at `Pending` state with `ContainerCreating` reason.
+Also, a job with an non-existent image will result in `Pending` state with `ErrImagePull` reasonn.

-Would also like the job to fail if the container image can't be pulled.
-Would be nice to be able to specify in the job spec how many image pull attempts to make before failing.
-If I have a typo in the image name, or it's not accessible in my Docker registry, I want the job to fail so I can find that out immediately at job submission/creation time, without having to occasionally look through the job list in the dashboard to find ones with the failures recorded in their details.
+With `ProgressDeadlineSeconds`, the above situations will be resolved as the job will be considered failed after `ProgressDeadlineSeconds` seconds.
+Users can find that out the state of the job at `ProgressDeadlineSeconds` time, without having to occasionally look through the job list in the dashboard to find ones with the failures recorded in their details.

 [#67828]: https://github.com/kubernetes/kubernetes/issues/67828
 [#62816]: https://github.com/kubernetes/kubernetes/issues/62816